Coronavirus News: Saliva testing begins in New Jersey

 Governor Phil Murphy is among those emphasizing a need for expanded testing before we can reopen the economy.

-This saliva test is supposed to also keep the health professionals safe - no more leaning into cars to get a swab up someone's nose or back into their throat.
+The saliva test is supposed to also keep the health professionals safe -- no more leaning into cars to get a swab up someone's nose or back into their throat.

 MORE CORONAVIRUS COVID-19 COVERAGE